 - Human error when administering medication— nurses or staff members tasked with giving medication to patients may misread instructions or administer an incorrect dosage, placing the patient at risk of an adverse event.

-- Insufficient blood monitoring— excessive bleeding can be life threatening so it is important that doctors test any patient’s blood on a regular basis if he or she is taking blood thinners in order to ensure that the patient is not at risk of a severe bleed and to adjust the dosage of medication prescribed if needed.
+- Insufficient blood monitoring— excessive bleeding can be life-threatening so it is important that doctors test any patient’s blood on a regular basis if he or she is taking blood thinners in order to ensure that the patient is not at risk of a severe bleed and to adjust the dosage of medication prescribed if needed.
 This is often considered an inconvenience, but it may alert a doctor to a potential problem early enough to save patients’ lives.

 Determining Liability in a Coumadin Error Case Involving a Nursing Home or Hospital

 When a victim suffers from adverse effects of blood thinner use, it is important to determine the cause of his or her injuries in order to demand accountability from the right parties.
 As complications can be the result of numerous human or manufactural errors, it is important first to understand the events as they unfolded in order to build a solid case.
-It is important to collect any records that you can that would document when you were prescribed the medication, the dosage prescribed and who administered the dosage or filled the prescription as these records can trace the series of events preceding your injury.
+It is important to collect any records that you can that would document when your doctor prescribed your medication, the dosage prescribed and who administered the dosage or filled the prescription as these records can trace the series of events preceding your injury.